DavtabaseDave/DentistryDocx/Intro/SSIS-Package/Package-Settings.md

 ### AdDentSchoolCode

-A string, default value: DENTPurpose: limit A2L data to the DENT Department code
+A string, default value: DENT
+Purpose: limit A2L data to the DENT Department code

 ### AdDentSelectorCentre

+A string, default value: DENT
+Purpose: limit A2L data to the DENT Department code